cybertec-postgresql/ora_migrator/README.md

   - values in string columns that are not in the database encoding

+- Function `oracle_migrate_test_data`:

+  This function calls `oracle_test_table` for all tables in the PostgreSQL staging schema and records the results in the table `test_error` in the PostgreSQL stage (after emptying the table).

+  In addition, an error summary is added to the table `test_error_stats` in the PostgreSQL stage.
+This is useful for measuring the progress of cleaning up bad data in Oracle over time.

+  The function returns the total number of errors encountered.

+  The function parameters are:

+  - `server`: the name of the Oracle foreign server

+  - `pgstage_schema` (default `pgsql_stage`): The name of the PostgreSQL stage created by `oracle_migrate_prepare`.

+  - `only_schemas` (default NULL): An array of Oracle schema names that should be migrated to PostgreSQL.
+If NULL, all schemas except Oracle system schemas are processed.
+    The names must be as they appear in Oracle, which is usually in upper case.

 - Function `create_oraviews`:

   This function creates a number of foreign tables and views for